kampfq/redmine_oauth_mailcow/README.md

 ### Authentication Workflow

 1. An unauthenticated user requests the URL to your Redmine instance.
-2. User clicks the "Login via Rocket.Chat" buton.
+2. User clicks the "Login via Mailcow" buton.
-3. The plugin redirects them to a Rocket.Chat sign in page if they are not already signed in to their Rocket.Chat account.
+3. The plugin redirects them to a Mailcow sign in page if they are not already signed in to their Mailcow account.
-4. Rocket.Chat redirects user back to Redmine, where the Rocket.Chat OAuth plugin's controller takes over.
+4. Mailcow redirects user back to Redmine, where the Mailcow OAuth plugin's controller takes over.

 One of the following cases will occur: